University of South Carolina Upstate

-The University of South Carolina Upstate (USC Upstate) is a public university in Valley Falls, South Carolina, near Spartanburg and with a Spartanburg postal address.
+The University of South Carolina Upstate (USC Upstate) is a public university in Valley Falls, South Carolina, United States.
+It has a Spartanburg postal address.
 Founded in 1967 and formerly known as University of South Carolina Spartanburg, the institution changed its name in the summer of 2004.
-It offers bachelor's and master's degrees for students in the Upstate and surrounding areas.
-It is part of the University of South Carolina System and home to approximately 6,000 students and 340 full-time faculty.
+It offers bachelor's, master's and doctoral degrees for students in the Upstate and surrounding areas.
+It is part of the University of South Carolina System and home to approximately 5,200 students and 340 full-time faculty.
 It is accredited by the Southern Association of Colleges and Schools.

 History

-After the Spartanburg General Hospital decided to discontinue its degree program for nurses, local politicians, led by Dr. G.B.
-Hodge, decided to create a separate University for the region.
+After the Spartanburg General Hospital decided to discontinue its degree program for nurses, local politicians, led by G.B.
+Hodge, decided to create a separate university for the region.
 In 1967 the Spartanburg Regional Campus was opened as a two-year college with an initial enrollment of 177 students.
-Because of increased popularity, the school became a four-year institution in 1975 and was renamed as the University of South Carolina Spartanburg.
+Because of increased popularity, the school became a four-year institution in 1975 and was renamed the University of South Carolina Spartanburg.
 During the following years, both the campus and the scope of the University expanded.

-In the summer of 2004 the USC Board of Trustees voted to change the name to the University of South Carolina Upstate to better reflect its mission to educate the people of South Carolina's upstate region.
-Aside from its presence in Spartanburg, University of South Carolina Upstate has become the largest educational provider in the University Center Greenville, a consortium of seven institutions of higher learning in Greenville, South Carolina and the immediate surrounding area.
+In the summer of 2004 USC's board of trustees voted to change the name to the University of South Carolina Upstate to better reflect its mission to educate the people of South Carolina's upstate region.
+It has become the largest educational provider in the University Center Greenville, a consortium of seven institutions of higher learning in Greenville, South Carolina, and the immediate surrounding area.